HNC Automation and Control Engineering (Pearson)

-The Pearson BTEC Level 4 HNC Automation and Control Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in automation and control engineering, such as an automation and control technician or assistant project manager.
+The Pearson BTEC Level 4 HNC Automation and Control Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles within automation and control engineering,

 Earn your BTEC Level 4 HNC from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
 You can learn at your own pace and simply submit your assignments when you are ready.
 You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.